rf20008/TheDiscordMathBotRepo/PRIVACY_POLICY.md

 # Privacy policy
 ## Disclaimers and stuff
+The disclaimers from my Terms of Service, section 3, are incorporated here by reference.
+Also:
 Disclaimer: I am not a lawyer.
 I am only a high school student, as of January 4, 2024.
 If you want legal advice, please ask a real lawyer.
 Disclaimer 2: I did not consult any lawyers or get any legal advice while writing this privacy policy.